kubernetes-retired/contrib/ansible/README.md

 set the variables to reflect your needs.
 The options are described there in full detail.

+#### Securing etcd

+If you wish to use TLS certificates for your etcd cluster you have to specify TLS keypairs and https for `etcd_url_scheme`/`etcd_peer_url_scheme`.
+This will enable encrypted communication, but will not authenticate the clients certificate validity.
+To prevent unauthorized access to your etcd cluster, please set `etcd_client_cert_auth`/`etcd_peer_client_cert_auth` correspondingly to true.

 ## Running the playbook

 After going through the setup, run the `deploy-cluster.sh` script from within the `scripts` directory: